Strobesstrobes

 Do I need AWS permission to penetration test my own account?

-For the eight permitted service categories (EC2, RDS, CloudFront, Aurora, API Gateway, Lambda, Lightsail, Elastic Beanstalk), you do not need to notify AWS in advance.
-You still need written authorization from the account owner, and any DDoS, stress, or simulated-event testing requires a separate request through the AWS Simulated Events form.
+For the eight permitted categories (EC2, RDS, CloudFront, Aurora, API Gateway, Lambda, Lightsail, Elastic Beanstalk) you do not need to notify AWS in advance.
+You still need written authorization from the account owner, and any DDoS, stress, or simulated-event testing requires a separate request through the AWS Simulated Events form, which typically clears in a few business days.

-IMDSv2 requires a PUT request to obtain a session token before any metadata call, and that token must be sent in a custom header.
-Because most SSRF vulnerabilities can only issue simple GET requests, enforcing IMDSv2 (HttpTokens set to required) blocks the classic SSRF-to-credential-theft attack against 169.254.169.254.
+IMDSv1 answers a plain GET to 169.254.169.254 with instance metadata including role credentials, which is exactly what an SSRF can reach.
+IMDSv2 requires a PUT to obtain a short-lived session token first, and that token must be sent in a header on every subsequent call.
+Because most SSRF primitives can only issue GET requests, enforcing IMDSv2 (http-tokens required) breaks the classic credential-theft attack.

 Which tools are best for AWS penetration testing?

-Prowler and ScoutSuite cover posture and misconfiguration discovery, Pacu is the main exploitation framework, pmapper and enumerate-iam map IAM privilege-escalation paths, and Cartography graphs your asset relationships.
-CloudSploit is a useful second-opinion scanner.
+Prowler and ScoutSuite cover posture and misconfiguration discovery, Pacu is the main exploitation framework, and pmapper and enumerate-iam map IAM privilege-escalation paths.
+Cartography graphs asset relationships in Neo4j for relationship queries.
+Run the posture scanners first to surface obvious gaps, then use Pacu and pmapper for the chained attacks scanners cannot find.

 Sources and references